Updated on 24 April, 2026

 - You have at least a Master’s Degree or equivalent obtained from an educational institution in the EU or a recognized institution abroad

-What documents are needed to submit?
+What documents need to be submitted?

 - Employment contract valid for at least one year,

-- 4 recent colour photographs
+- 2 recent colour photographs,

 3.Temporary work and residence permit

 This type of residence permit is issued for various types of jobs.
-You need to submit the following documents:

-- 4 recent colour photographs
+- 2 recent colour photographs,

 Useful tips

-You can read some useful tips, which might be helpful in the process of legalisation of stay.
+Here you can read some useful tips, which might be helpful in the process of legalisation of stay.

 The information provided on this website is for informational purposes only and does not constitute legal advice.
 Our website may contain links to external resources; Welcome Point is not responsible for the content or operation of any such external content or websites.